lemon yoghurt cake

 - ½ tablespoon boiling water

-- To make the lemon icing, mix to combine the sugar, lemon juice and boiling water.
+- To make the lemon icing, sift the sugar into a medium bowl.
+Add the lemon juice and water and mix to combine.

-- Carefully turn the cake out onto a cake stand and spoon over the icing while the cake is still hot.
-Sprinkle with thyme leaves and allow to set for 10 minutes before serving.
-Serves 10–12.
+- Carefully turn the cake out onto a cake stand or plate.
+While the cake is still hot, spoon over the lemon icing and sprinkle with the thyme leaves.
+Allow to set for 10 minutes before slicing to serve.
+Serves 10–12

 Gina Rafferty - I’ve made this recipe gluten free countless times and it works every time.
 I just substituted normal self raising flour with 1.5 cups GF self raising flour with 0.5 cup almond meal.
 Or you can even do 1 cup GF self raising flour and 1 cup almond meal.
 I also bake the cake at 150C, fan bake.
 You want to check that the cake is baked until just done.
 It will be as moist.
 I find baking for 55min or longer for GF will make the cake dry and too crumbly.
 Good luck for your next try!